-Having dealt with WA Farmers and the PGA in one form or another over the past 25 years during my political career, I am very aware that political messaging from the State’s two peak farm bodies is often contradictory.
+Having dealt with WAfarmers and the PGA in one form or another over the past 25 years working in the political world, I am very familiar with the fact that political messaging from the State’s two peak farm bodies often cancels each other out.

-Even when both organisations are presenting common views on questionable government policy, any slight difference of presentation is seized upon by government as a sign of disunity in the industry and hence not credible.
+Even when both organisations are presenting common views on bad government policy, any slightly different presentation of the facts is leapt on by government as disunity in the industry and hence not worthy of taking seriously.

-Historically the two organisations were almost as philosophically different in their economic views as the wets and drys of the Liberal party, with one side demanding government support and intervention into the market and the other calling for the government to let market forces reign.
+Historically the two organisations were almost as philosophically different in their economic views as the wets and drys of the liberal party, with one side demanding government support and intervention into the market and the other calling for the government to let the market reign supreme.

 Just occasionally there is a point of difference between and within both organisations as seen with the recent corporatisation debate of CBH.
-However, this is no different to political parties dealing with the republic vs monarchy or the same sex marriage debate – these are issues that are best left with the membership or electorate to sort out at the ballot box.
+However this is no different to political parties dealing with the republic/monarchy debate or the same sex marriage debate, these are issues that are best left with the membership or electorate to sort out at the ballot box.

-Watching the two organisations respond to modern challenges such as animal activists targeting the live export industry, or the green movement targeting glyphosate and GM crops, I am ever more convinced that too many voices muddy the waters and confuse the overall message.
+Watching the two organisations respond to the modern challenge of animal activists targeting the live export industry and the green movement targeting glyphosate and GM crops, simply reinforces my view that too many voices muddies the waters and confuses the overall message.

-So where to from here?
-WA Farmers has 1200 members, almost all farmers and graziers, the PGA has around 200 pastoral members plus a smaller number of wheatbelt farm businesses.
-We both have livestock and grains councils, we both have Presidents with the first name Tony, and we both front up to the various government ministers with almost the same policy position – except one organisation can speak with far greater authority on pastoral leases and the other can speak with far greater authority on grain issues.
+So where to from here, WAFarmers has 1200 members almost all farmers and graziers, the PGA has around 200 pastoral members plus a smaller number of wheatbelt farm businesses.
+We both have livestock and gains councils, we both have Presidents with the first name Tony and we both front up to the various government ministers with almost the same policy position except one organisation can speak with far greater authority on pastoral leases and the other can speak with far greater authority on grain issues.
 So, isn’t it time for a bit of succession planning?
-We either split the assets and focus on what each really knows or we amalgamate the entities.
+We either split the assets and focus on what we really know or we amalgamate the properties.

-Today’s farmers and pastoralists have been succession planning successfully for over five generations.
+Today’s farmers and pastoralists have successfully been doing succession planning for five plus generations.
 Looking back on the long history of the dozen or so different farm industry organisations that have emerged and amalgamated over the last 130 years in the state, history tells us that when organisations have aligned their differences they are far stronger and more politically effective.

 But it can be done.
-I have played a small role in supporting the amalgamation of two other organisations, that like PGA and WA Farmers, were competing in the same agri-political arena, thus diluting the influence of each of them.
-In this case it was the national wine industry – last year after decades of debate, the Winemakers Federation of Australia (WFA) and Australian Vignerons (AV) came together to form a single peak body Australian Grape and Wine.
-It was a long, hard road but good leadership drove a good decision for wine producers across Australia, creating a single strong voice to comment on a complex array of legislative and technical issues.
+I have played a small role in supporting the amalgamation of two other organisations that like PGA and WAFarmers were competed in the same agri political space diluting their influence, in this case it was the national wine industry.
+Last year after decades of debate the Wine Makers Federation of Australia WMFA and Australian Vignerons AV came together to form Australian Grape and Wine.
+It was a long hard road but good leadership drove a good decision for wine producers across Australia.

-Just as we are seeing big corporations and small farm businesses amalgamate to gain economic efficiencies, we cannot afford as a state to be running two peak bodies competing for membership and sponsorship, as well as media and political attention.
-Both organisations will continue to suffer with declining membership and funding as agribusinesses expand.
-If we want to have the horsepower to have more powerful representation at both the state and national level, we need to eliminate our competing structures.
+Just as we are seeing big corporations and small farm businesses amalgamate to gain economic efficiencies we cannot afford as a state to be running two peak bodies competing for membership and sponsorship.
+Both organisations are and will continue to suffer with declining membership as agribusinesses expand by buying out the neighbour.
+If we want to have the horsepower to continue to get strong representation at the state and national level then we need to sort out our competing structures.